 Lifetime Fitness Activities

-Swimming and paddling- we came out of the water and need to get regular doses to stay healthy.
+Swimming and Paddling- get in or on the water to paddle to stay healthy.

 Places to learn www.goswim.tv www.swimmingworldmagazine.com

-Customsports Swimming Lesson : developing your natural stroke
+CustomSports Swim Lessons : Finding your natural stroke

-Swim Tips on the Crawl or free style:
+SWIM LESSON 2 Swim Pointers on the Crawl or free style:

 Check points: Am I level in the water, no leg or foot drag?